MO7AMEDNABIL/text_2_image/README.md

 Enter a prompt:

-A futuristic flying car in a cyberpunk city
+"A futuristic flying car in a cyberpunk city"

 The system generates a high-quality image in seconds.